 Guru Nanak Dev University Common Entrance Test M.Tech.
 (Electronics & Communication Engineering) Exam Pattern

-The question paper in the Entrance Test shall be based on the respective disciplines of B.Tech, including engineering mathematics.
+The question paper in the Entrance Test shall be based on the subjects of the B.Tech.(Electronics & Communication Engineering).

 Marking System – 1 mark will be given for each right answer and there will be no negative marking.

 |No. Of Unit||31|

 - Sample and Hold Circuits

 - Boolean Identities and Karnaugh map

 - I/O Interfacing